johnmck95/KettlePal/backend/README.md

 ## Seeds

 - Make a new Seed file with `knex seed:make table_name`, this will be stored in `src/db/seeds`.
-- Run the particular seeding file with `knex seed:make name`
+- Run the seeding with `knex seed:run`

 # GraphQL